Defconbots/2014_Competition_Rules/README.md

 ## Spirit of the Contest

- * Build a robot that can shoot a laser
+ * Build an autonomous robot with an aiming mechanism and a laser
- * Write software to accurately shoot moving and illuminated targets with that laser
+ * Write software for the robot to accurately aim and shoot the laser at moving and illuminated targets

 Robots that go against the spirit of the contest will be disqualified.
 Examples of this would be a robot that randomly sweeps the laser across the Arena or is secretly remote controlled.